steelswords/blog/content/blog/getting-calendar-events-from-GNOME-synced-accounts.md

 - Early morning before work
 - At work
 - After work, but before bedtime
-- After bedtime, but before a reasonable wakeup hour.
+- After bedtime, but before a reasonable wake up hour.

 The last two I hope will be useful for personal regulation.
 Sometimes I get so caught up in a project it can be hard to extract myself to rest for the night.